global-asp/asp-source/en/0108_dima-and-owl.md

 and went back to Owl's place.
 The children recognised him and
 said:
-“There is the man who stole our sun!”
+"There is the man who stole our sun!"
 The adults did not agree with the children and said,
-“No, this is not the man who stole our sun.”
+"No, this is not the man who stole our sun."

 ##
 They saw that this man was an old